Coast Path Challenge 2018

 New to the Challenge and want to know what it's all about?

 In October every year, in partnership with the National Trust, we challenge our supporters to show some love for the Path.
 We try to get as many people out on the Path as possible during the month, giving back to the trail they love.
 This year, that means helping us raise £40,000 – a seriously tough challenge.
-You can come along to one of our exciting hosted hikes throughout October, or head to the Path in your own time to raise funds for the future of the Path.
-Check out our brilliant event programme coming soon!
+You can come along to one of our exciting hosted events throughout October, or head to the Path in your own time to raise funds for the future of the Path.

 Why should you get involved?

 Where would you walk if the Coast Path didn’t exist?
 9 million people every year use the South West Coast Path to experience nature and adventure as well as support their mental and physical well-being, but most don’t realise the hard work that goes into keeping the coastline accessible.

 The South West Coast Path Association works to secure the way to the sea and hidden beaches, educate explorers of all ages and backgrounds on how to get the most from the Path, provide a safe corridor where local plants and wildlife can flourish, and ultimately ensure that exploring wild, beautiful coastal landscapes is free and easy for everyone.
 But, due to ever increasing pressure on budgets, as a charity and champion for the National Trail, we must raise ever more for the Path.
 Add to that increasingly extreme weather battering the coast, brought about by climate change; erosion caused by the growing number of feet on the Path; the finite lifespan of essential infrastructure like bridges, way-markers and steps, and you can see why it costs £1000 per mile per year, just to keep the 630-mile trail open.